-- If a photo is manipulated digitally beyond simple sizing and color control, it should be labeled as a “photo illustration” in the caption or in the photo credit.
-If unusual photo techniques are used, such as time-lapse photography, it should be noted in the caption.
-Explanations may also are needed for special effects, such as the use of an inset or a picture sequence.
+- If a photo is manipulated digitally beyond sizing and color control, it should be labeled as a “photo illustration” in the caption, or in the photo credit.
+If unusual photo techniques are used, such as time-lapse photography, it should be noted.
+Explanations are also needed for special effects, such as the use of an inset or a picture sequence.

-- Do not use verbs or verb phrases such as “looks on” or “poses” “or “is pictured above” in writing captions.
+- Do not use verbs or verb phrases such as “looks on,” “poses” or “is pictured above” when writing captions.
 They are obvious and boring.

-- Do not editorialize or make assumptions about what someone in a picture is thinking: “an unhappy voter…” or “A fortunate survivor…” The reader should be given the facts and allowed to decide for herself or himself what the feelings or emotions are.
+- Do not editorialize or make assumptions about what someone in a picture is thinking.
+For example, “an unhappy voter…” or “a fortunate survivor…” The reader should be given the facts and allowed to decide for herself or himself what the feelings or emotions are.